WilliamScott2000/Currency-Conversion-with-Menu/README.md

-# Currency-Conversion-with-Menu
+# BASIC Currency-Conversion-with-Menu
-Menu-based program to perform various currency conversions
+This program is a Microsoft BASIC menu-based program to perform various currency conversions.